rschristopher/rschristopher.github.io/src/commerce/index.md

 * [Level 1: Getting Started](sovereignty/level-1) --
  buying and selling goods
  and services using Bitcoin
- (both lightning and
- final settlement on the base layer).
 * [Level 2: Payment Service](sovereignty/level-2) --
  use a hosted payment system
- for your business or hobby.
+ for your business or hobby
 * [Level 3: Self Hosted](sovereignty/level-3) --
- use a self hosted payment system integrated into self custody.
+ use a self hosted payment system integrated into self custody
 * [Level 4: Full Node](sovereignty/level-4) --
- run a dedicated full node (and lightning node).
+ run a dedicated full node (and lightning node)
 * [Level 5: Private Channels](sovereignty/level-5) --
- establish private lightning channels with local suppliers and partners.
+ establish private lightning channels with local partners
 * [Level 6: Localism](sovereignty/level-6) --
- establish local area off-grid networks with other local merchants and customers.
+ establish local-area off-grid networks

-Before diving in and learning to become a financial sovereign, you may want to first read:
- [understand the terms](understand-the-terms.md).
+Before diving in and learning to become a financial sovereign, you may want to first [understand the terms](understand-the-terms.md).